simeon-ned/mcp/_pages/03_materials.md

 <!-- > ##### NOTE -->
 >
-> The content of the lectures is constantly adapted and supplemented, and furthermore some additional material will appear on this site over time, which was not presented in class (mainly due to time constraints).
+> The lecture material is continually revised and updated, and over time, additional information will be made available on this site that was not covered in class (primarily due to time constraints).
 {: .block-warning }